-Multiple Mild and Effective Campaigns: Figure 15-d shows a product with a low and persistent daily EIR and non-EIR over a one-year period.
-We then observe a couple of months with absolutely no reviews that suggest the unavailability of the product.
+Multiple Mild and Effective Campaigns: Fig. 9-d shows a product with a low and persistent daily EIR and non-EIR over a one-year period.
+We observe a couple of months with absolutely no reviews that suggest the unavailability of the product.
 This is followed by a more active campaign of EIRs over a month that continues at a lower rate.
 This last campaign seems to significantly increase the level of interest among the regular users as well as their rating for this product.
 In particular, the average rating by non-EIRs was relatively stable and clearly below the rating by EIRs until the last campaign.
-Interestingly, the last campaign decreases the overall rating by EIRs while enhances the overall rating by non-EIRs.
-Therefore, we consider this as an effective campaign.
+Interestingly, the last campaign decreases the overall rating by EIRs while it enhances the overall rating by non-EIRs.
+Therefore, we consider this an effective campaign.

-These examples collectively demonstrate that while a seller could loosely control the duration and intensity of its promotional campaign for a product, its impact on the level of engagement by other users could be affected by many other factors (e.g., quality of reviews, strategies of competitors, quality of the product, and product rank on different search queries on Amazon) and thus widely vary across different products.
+These examples collectively demonstrate that while a seller could loosely control the duration and intensity of its promotional campaign for a product, its impact on the level of engagement by regular users and their rating could be affected by many other factors (e.g., quality of reviews and product, strategies of competitors, and product rank on different search queries) and thus widely varies across different products.